The Chronicles of Amber: Audiobooks

 The National Library Service for the Blind and Physically Handicapped also created unabridged recorded versions of The Chronicles of Amber novels, including a 1979 recording of Nine Princes in Amber, read by Michael Moodie, and a later recording of Prince of Chaos, read by John Stratton.

 Unabridged recordings created for the Canadian National Institute for the Blind included a 2001 recording of Nine Princes in Amber read by Richard Nazarewich.

 In 2012, Audible released brand new recordings of The Chronicles of Amber, with Alessandro Juliani reading the first five books (the Corwin cycle) and Wil Wheaton reading the last five books (the Merlin cycle).

 Graphic novel adaptations

-The first two Amber books, Nine Princes in Amber and The Guns of Avalon, were adapted by Terry Bisson into graphic novels.
-They were published in 1996, each in three parts.
+The first two Amber books, Nine Princes in Amber and The Guns of Avalon, were adapted by writer Terry Bisson and various illustrators into comic books.
+Produced by Byron Priess Visual Productions, they were published by DC Comics in 1996, each in three parts.

 Reference works

 There are two published guides to Amber: